romarpatindol/google-spreadsheet-batch-update/README.md

-# Google Spreadhsheet Api - Values Batch Update
+# Google Spreadhsheet Api - Batch Update

 A [Supercode](http://gosupercode.com) function that applies one or more updates to the spreadsheet.